 We object to the falsity of comrade Parker's arguments, but not to their rudeness.
-Similarly, back in Left Unity in 2013-15 we noted that the proposer of a ban on heckling (which we opposed) promptly heckled a CPGB speaker in the same meeting.
+Similarly, back in Left Unity in 2013-15 we noted that the proposer of a ban on heckling (which we opposed of a ban of necking (which we opposed) promptly heckled a CPGB speaker in the same meeting.
 The indeterminacy of what counts as unacceptable forms of polemic quite inevitably produces double standards in critics of the CPGB's "bad culture".